-• 7305 - The expense is recorded before the programme has started - in December
+7305 - The expense is recorded before the programme has started - in December

 Activity When?
 How long?
 Where?
-By who? ١.
-Annual Planning At the beginning of the year Part of the OMP / AMP UNICEF office HACT Focal point / Section Chiefs н.
+By who?
+I. Annual Planning At the beginning of the year Part of the OMP / AMP UNICEF office HACT Focal point / Section Chiefs II.
 Preparation At least three days before field work Half day UNICEF office Programme manager / Spot checker ш.
-Field Work Day of fieldwork One day IP's office Spot checker
+Field Work Day of fieldwork One day IP's office Spot checker IV.
+Follow-up Varies in relation to issues identified Half day to a day UNICEF / IP office Programme manager / Spot checker